doctorfree/MusicPlayerPlus/README.md

 * A spectrum visualizer
 * Any MPD client the user wishes to run
 * One of several asciimatics animations optionally accompanied by audio
+* A fuzzy listing and searching of the audio library using `fzf`

 Integration is provided for: